kodi-community-addons/script.skin.helper.service/README.md

 If you want to set a Window(home) Property instead of a skin settings:
 RunScript(script.skin.helper.service,action=colorpicker,winproperty=XXX)

-If you want to use the color picket to store the color in a shortcut-property from the skinshortcuts script, include a button in your script-skinshortcuts.xml and execute this action:
+If you want to use the color picker to store the color in a shortcut-property from the skinshortcuts script, include a button in your script-skinshortcuts.xml with this onclick-action:

 RunScript(script.skin.helper.service,action=colorpicker,shortcutproperty=XXX)

 ________________________________________________________________________________________________________